DylanMeeus/springboot_jwt_blog/_posts/2015-10-09-whats-the-fuss-with-googles-accelerated-mobile-pages-amp.markdown

 - AdTech
 - Doubleclick

-We can place some ads in our page much like we normally would, but this time we use the `amp-ad` component.
+We can place ads on our page much like we normally would, but this time, we use the `amp-ad` component.

 ```html
 ...